Welcome to our dive site

 Dive Master Recognition

-During the Dive Guide program, you learn dive leadership skills through both classroom and independent digital study.
+During the Dive Guide/Master program, you learn dive leadership skills through both classroom and independent digital study.
 You complete water skills and stamina exercises, as well as training exercises that stretch your ability to organize and solve problems as well as help others improve their scuba.
 You put this knowledge into action through a structured internship or series of practical training exercises.
+It is not a wonder course that is completed fast in a weekend or two, but a Internship over several months.

-As a Dive Guide you can lead certified divers on dives.
-Then as a Dive Guide Pro you can teach Snorkeling and assist Instructors in conducting non-certified diver training and get paid for doing it.
+As a Dive Guide you can lead certified divers on dives without pay and don't need professional insurance.
+Then as a Dive Guide Pro (you have pro insurance coverage and paid your SSI Pro fee, you can teach Snorkeling and assist Instructors in conducting certified diver training and get paid by us for doing it.

 After becoming certified as a Dive Master you will be to do a lot more, such as: